dutchLuck/ihad/README.md

 including a listing of frequency of all bytes.
 Option "-v4" also provides a listing of only non-zero frequencies.
 A cryptogram mode has been added with the "-C" option.
 The "-C" option is just a shortcut to specifying "-I -H -w32 -v6".
+The dump can be limited to a maximum number of lines or a maximum number of bytes.
+The "-L X" option limits the file dump to a maximum of X lines.
+In a similar fashion the option "-B X" limits the file dump to a maximum of X bytes.
+If both "-L" and "-B" options are used at the same time then the one resulting in the smallest number of bytes being dumped is chosen.